hanwenzhu/primality-tests/README.md

 ## Possible extensions

 1. Show `millerRabin` has probability of correctness aribitrarily close to `1` when `r` large enough and the random generator `g` is uniform and independent enough
-2. Verify ECPP certificates (useful for proofs actually needing a particular large prime)
+2. Verify Pratt, ECPP, Pocklington certificates (useful for proofs actually needing a particular large prime)
 3. More primality tests: Euler/Euler–Jacobi, (strong) Lucas, Baillie–PSW, AKS
 4. Format, docstrings, simplify / abstract lemmas from some long proofs